Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Symmetric function calculations

-\begin{para} A very similar argument shows the following result, which confirms Conjecture 13.11 of \cite{bergstrom09}.
+\begin{para} An argument similar to the proof of \cref{1/4} shows the following result, which confirms Conjecture 13.11 of \cite{bergstrom09}.
 As stated in \cite{bergstrom09}, this conjecture was observed and verified computationally for $\vert \lambda \vert \leq 30$ (on the level of Euler characteristics).
 We remark that \cite[Conjecture 13.11]{bergstrom09} was stated in terms of the moduli space $H_\infty$ of closed hyperelliptic surfaces, rather than $H_\infty^{0,1}$.
 Combining the below argument with the results of \cref{closed surfaces} confirms the conjecture in its original form. \end{para}

 \begin{thm} If $\lambda_1>\vert\lambda\vert/2$ then $H_\bullet(H_\infty^{0,1},V_\lambda)=0$.\end{thm}